Who needs to apply?

 - Be entitled to work in the UK.

 - Have a licensing qualification accredited by the Secretary of State (or one that is certified as such).

 - Have a completed disclosure of criminal convictions and declaration form.
 The disclosure certificate should be no more than one month old when you give your application to the relevant licensing authority.
-The disclosure certificate can be obtained from the Disclosure Scotland website.
+The disclosure certificate can be obtained from the Disclosure & Barring Service.

 - Not have had a personal licence forfeited within five years of your application.

 - Apply on the correct form (above) to North Lincolnshire Council.